-Welcome to 7 Hammersmith Terrace, the former home of Emery Walker, friend and mentor to William Morris
+No. 7 Hammersmith Terrace is the last authentic Arts and Crafts interior in Britain and the former home of Emery Walker; typographer, antiquary and friend and mentor to William Morris.

-This is to make way for refurbishment and building works starting in early Spring 2016, under our Arts and Crafts Hammersmith project, supported by Heritage Lottery Fund.
+* 7HT is currently closed to visitors until 2017 so that we can undertake refurbishment and building works as part of our Arts and Crafts Hammersmith project, which is supported by the Heritage Lottery Fund. *

-The refreshed and renewed house will re-open for visitors in early 2017.
-You will be able to book in advance from late 2016 – more details to follow here.
+The works commenced in early spring 2016 and the restored house will re-open for visitors in early 2017.
+Bookings will be taken in advance from late 2016.

 The Emery Walker Trust is a company registered in England and Wales with number 09098614 and charity number 1158505 and registered office at 7 Hammersmith Terrace London W6 9TS